 Rabbits are particularly prone to abscesses.
 Abscesses seem to pop up anywhere on a rabbit and can be very difficult to get rid of.
 They can also become large enough to cause discomfort to your rabbit and if located on their leg, cause limping.

-Radiographs (x-rays) are used to diagnose arthritis in rabbits.
+Radiographs (X-rays) are used to diagnose arthritis in rabbits.
 Unfortunately, there is no way to undo arthritis but there is a way to treat the pain and inflammation that it may cause.
-Different medications and supplements may be prescribed or recommended by your exotics vet but it is important to discuss any of these items with them prior to attempting to medicate your rabbit.
+Different medications and supplements may be prescribed or recommended by your exotics vet, but it is important to discuss any of these items with them before attempting to medicate your rabbit.
 Some long-term medications and dosages may be harmful to a rabbit with their sensitive gastrointestinal tracts.
 There are no drugs specifically labeled or designed for long-term arthritis treatment in rabbits so it is most likely that anything you use will be off-label usage.

-If your rabbit's nail has curled into their foot pad, the long nail will need to be trimmed and removed from the pad.
+If your rabbit's nail has curled into their footpad, the long nail will need to be trimmed and removed from the pad.
 It will most likely bleed and your rabbit may need antibiotics, pain medications, and perhaps even a bandage.
-If the nails are simply too long they may snag on carpeting or in the cage, tear off, and cause bleeding.
+If the nails are simply too long, they may snag on carpeting or in the cage, tear off, and cause bleeding.
 These can usually be managed at home if you have styptic powder but if your rabbit is in too much discomfort they may appreciate pain medications.
 Make sure that regardless of the nail injury your rabbit's feet stay clean.
-Dirty feet will cause the nail injury location to get infected.
+Dirty feet will cause a nail injury location to get infected.